neetptl1810-Web-Dev/Weather-Website/README.md

 workin on it from monday.
-Ai will definitely take our jobs skipped for  today [tuesday] - 29th April 2026 and gonna surely work from tommorrow on the UI and features.
+Ai will definitely take our jobs skipped for  today [tuesday] - 29th April 2026 and gonna surely work from tommorrow on the UI and features. just got crashed with the google antigravity IDE further moving to the deployment process.